M4ciejS/CustomerAddImage/README.md

 Install

 Place the files in appropriate places and enable module.
+This module is packed with sample custom theme, if you want to see the results you need to enable it on the admin design page.(or modify it to use base/default)